xLeachimx/masteroids/design/gameplay.md

 ### Pending:
 - The Player will initially spawn in the center of the screen with the point of the ship facing at 0 degrees on the unit circle.
-- Asteroids will exist in 3 possible size: large, medium, small
 - The Player will be able to fire a pellet which will travel from the front of their ship
 - The Player will complete a level when no asteroids are left
 - The Player will continue to be presented levels until the Player loses